Budgeting in Spain

 Many auxiliaries take under-the-table payments.

-Those that are unable to find an employer willing to provide work authorization typically provide private tutoring lessons.
+Many auxiliaries will provide private tutoring lessons either online or in person.
 It is common and well known by the schools involved in the program.
 In fact, both schools I’ve worked with have offered me private lesson opportunities.

-Individuals working and providing private English lessons without work authorization always work under the table only using cash.
-They are unable to pay Spanish taxes on their income because they legally don’t have the right to work outside of the program.
+Individuals working and providing private English lessons with a student visa always work under the table.
+Even if your student visa permits you to work in Spain, it does not allow you to work as a freelancer.
+That’s why those who work under the table are unable to pay Spanish taxes on their income.
+They legally don’t have the right to work outside of the program.

-They are able to find private lessons by using the following common advice:
+They are able to find in-person private lessons by using the following common advice:

 • Get in contact with the teachers in your school.
 Usually they will have connections and can help you out.